African American Studies Major

 Racism and Sexism

-Black & White Sexuality Keystone/General Education Course
+Black and White Sexuality Keystone/General Education Course

 Spirit, Space, Survival: Contemporary Black Women

-Race, Gender and Science
+Race, Gender, and Science

 Women, Gender, and Feminisms in Africa Keystone/General Education Course